Tawatchai99/auth/README.md

-# Authenticate to Google Cloud from GitHub Actions
+#git Aulthenticate to Google Cloud from GitHub Actions

 This GitHub Action authenticates to Google Cloud.
 It supports authentication via a Google Cloud Service Account Key JSON and authentication via [Workload